lingeringwillx/Crappy_Sims2_Compression/how-to-compress.md

 5- Copy the number of bytes specified to be copied as is from the compressed data to the decompressed data.

-6- Go to the back to the offset in the decompressed data and copy the number of bytes specified to the end
+6- Go back to the offset in the decompressed data and copy the number of bytes specified to the end.

-Note: Step 6 has to be done one byte at a time, otherwise you will get problem if the offset is less than the length (The compression allows this).
+Note: The copying in step 6 has to be done one byte at a time, otherwise you will get a problem if the offset is less than the length (The compression allows this).

 **The three variables that we need to extract from the control characters are:**

-**literal/plain** = The number of bytes to copy from compressed data as is.
+**literal/plain** = The number of bytes to copy from the compressed data as is.

-**offset** = The offset in the decompressed data to copy bytes from (i.e. current position - offset).
+**offset** = The offset in the *decompressed* data to copy the bytes from (i.e. current position - offset).

-**copy** = The number of bytes to copy from the offset in the decompressed data
+**count** = The number of bytes to copy from the offset in the *decompressed* data

 #### Control Characters: